 Quickview Double-Clip Brooches, 1950s Jewelry, Ralph DeRosa Jewelry

 This enamel brooch with diamanté embellishments in a sterling silver setting was made by Ralph DeRosa in the 1950s.
-It can be worn as a single brooch or as separate fur clips.
+The detailed design is a fine example of this exceptional maker’s work.
+This piece can be worn as a single brooch or as separate fur clips.
 (The latter work well with heavier fabrics, such as wool dresses or blazers.)
 The photos show a third option: one clip worn as a pendant on a black rubber cord; you may prefer to use a gold chain.
 A 17-inch, 2mm black rubber cord with a stainless-steel twist lock (which is shown in the photo) is included with this purchase.
-I’ve also shown a single clip placed on my white gold and diamond chain, to show you how beautiful they look together.
-This chain, obviously, is not included.
+I’ve also shown a single clip placed on my own white-gold-and-diamond chain, to show you how beautiful they look together.
+This necklace, obviously, is not included.
 I would wear faux or real diamond studs with this gorgeous piece.

 Quickview Vintage Earrings, 1940s Jewelry, Ralph DeRosa Jewelry